-Early Retirement Scheme [B.1150.78.16]: Programme introduced in 1999 to assist farmers leaving the sector whereby producers older than 62 years and spouses older than 57 years are paid to retire from farming.
+Early Retirement Scheme (as from 1999-onwards): The programme aims to assist farmers leaving the sector whereby producers older than 62 years and spouses older than 57 years are paid to retire from farming.
 Producers participating in the scheme are not allowed to continue farming.
 The producer must have been a farmer for at least 15 years before retirement.
 The payments are given as an annual lump sum during a 5 year period or less.

-Purchase of milk quotas [B.1150.77.18]: State purchases of milk quota from producers who are ceasing milk production.
+Purchase of milk quotas: State purchases of milk quota from producers who are ceasing milk production.
 Quota holders have to sell their entire quota and are not allowed to restart milk production.